jaandrle/nodejsscript/README.md

 ## Goods
 <!-- #region --><details> <summary><a href="./docs/modules/s.md">s #shelljs</a> namespace <i>(open to quick overview, navigate to link(s) for documentation)</i> </summary>

-Contains functions from [shelljs/shelljs](https://github.com/shelljs/shelljs) mimic the bash utilities and some additional added by nodejsscript.
+Contains functions from [shelljs/shelljs](https://github.com/shelljs/shelljs) library mimic the bash utilities and some additional added by nodejsscript.
 Typically `s.cat`/`s.grep`/…, to run other than buildin commands use `s.run`/`s.runA`.

 <!-- #endregion -->